|

 James Bond type activity.
 They romanticized doing things secretly that

 couldn't be done openly."
+The day

 of the coup, Diem told Ambassador to Vietnam Henry Cabot Lodge that he'd